Home » Component data » Transistor data » this page

 • 2N3055 story

-The 2N3055 remains very popular as a series pass transistor in linear power supplies and is still used in for medium-current and high-power circuits generally, including low frequency power converters.
+The 2N3055 is still popular as a series pass transistor in linear power supplies and is still used in for medium-current and high-power circuits generally, including low frequency power converters.

-The device was used in many audio power amplifiers, but its rather low fT means that even at 20 kHz there are uses with frequency response and the phase shift that occurs as the frequency response falls.
+The device was used in many audio power amplifiers, but the rather low fT meant that especially the original hometaxial version of the transistor, even at 20 kHz there were problems with frequency response and the phase shift that occurs as the frequency response falls.

 • Modern versions